 The incentive-based pay system is not an exact science.
 It varies from company to company depending on what objective they aim to accomplish.

 For example, if a company’s focus is to improve customer satisfaction, its primary incentive factor will be customer-provided ratings.
 However, if raking in the big bucks is the objective, then the major factor will be the number of successful deliveries.
 Therefore, companies must tweak their schemes with elements that best suit their business needs.
 Adopting an already-in-place scheme will do nothing but harm if it does not match company objectives.

-It’s clear that when improperly implemented, the incentive-based pay could land the company in a very sticky situation, but once implemented with proper measures in place, it could be the glue that holds your company together.
+It’s clear that when improperly implemented, the incentive-based pay for delivery executives could land the company in a very sticky situation, but once implemented with proper measures in place, it could be the glue that holds your company together.

-Locus is solving complex logistics decision-making problems for some of the biggest brands in Southeast Asia.
+Locus is solving complex logistics decision-making problems for biggest brands globally.
 To know more, get in touch with us.